-We returned to sail the Exumas, Bahamas for the first time since 2018.
+We returned to go sailing the Exumas on a Bahamas bareboat charter for the first time since 2018.
 It had been too long for one my favorite sailing destinations.
 It was our first time sailing in December, so I was also looking forward to that!

-The Exumas had everything our crew was looking for this time: solitude, natural beauty, fantastic sea life, stunning anchorages, and great fishing.
+The island chain in the Bahamas had everything our crew was looking for in an Exuma Yacht Charter: solitude, natural beauty, fantastic sea life, stunning anchorages, and great fishing.
 We cashed in on each of those this trip.

 For a week-long trip, we sailed just the northern half of the Exumas and did a loop – our turnaround point was Staniel Cay.

 This is a long post with lots of pictures – I hope you enjoy!
-You can also check out our Exumas Cruising Guide to learn more about planning your next trip here.
+You can also check out our Exumas Cruising Guide to learn more about planning your next Bahamas yacht charter trip here.

 Table of contents: